 Notice that in any Nash equilibrium of this game, all proposals must be mutual.
 Consider a strong Nash equilibrium of the proposal game.
 A coalition V can make mutual proposals between themselves to form a missing edge, or undo a proposal by any member which would delete the corresponding edge.
-Therefore, a strong Nash equilibrium of this game is a core network as we have defined it.
+Therefore, strong Nash equilibria of this game correspond to core networks in the way we have defined it.